 Evan Bass literally just wore Carly Waddell down until she agreed to actually consider dating him.
 At the time, it seemed a little creepy because she was *so* not into him, but they became one of the strongest couples in Bachelor history.
 Carly and Evan got married in 2017 and they have an adorable daughter, who's super tight with Jade and Tanner's baby girl.

 Ashely Iaconetti and Jared Haibon technically got together loooong after their seasons of Paradise aired, but their love story definitely started on the playa.
 Ash fell hard for Jared during season two of Paradise and Jared... didn't.
 Ashley became a crying meme, and all of Jared's possible other connections were either not down to get involved in the drama or were put off by Jared's refusal to get rid of Ashley as a close friend.
 The same thing happened on season three, and it just looked like it was never going to happen.
 Then, after Ashley started dating Kevin Wendt from Winter Games, Jared came to his senses and told Ashley he was in love with her.
-They got engaged soon after, and Ash is getting the fairytale ending she deserves.
+They got engaged soon after, and married in August 2019.